rebeccaleghziel/xtal_omap/README.md

 type “python” at the command prompt in your chosen terminal to start a Python session in your active Python environment.

-You can now import , create an instance of the nbed class and dosplay the docstring for the LoadFile method:
+You can now create an instance of the Dataset class to get a response:

     ➜ python